secretstartups/handbook/markdown-guide/index.html.md

 ### Blog

 For our [Blog], everything in this guide can be applied.
-Read through the [Blog Style Guidelines] for further information.
+Read through the [Blog Formatting Guidelines] for further information.

 ----